simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 ## 2.3 Can you still track events?

 It is one of the most common questions we get.
-With Simple Analytics it is still possible to track event counts.
+With Simple Analytics, it is still possible to track event counts.
 It is based on aggregate data, meaning that we can't collect data on individuals triggering the event.

 You can add our automated events script or add your custom events to see your event counts.
-Based on the traffic to that specific page, we can estimate a conversion (and we are working on a user-flow section).
+We can estimate a conversion based on the traffic to that specific page (and we are working on a user-flow section).

 In addition, you can still use URL Parameters to see where your traffic is coming from.
-For example, if you want to see the traffic from a blog post or newsletter.
+For example, if you want to see the traffic to a blog post or newsletter.

 ## 2.4 When should you consider a privacy-first alternative?

 Ask yourself the question, what data do you really need?
-Do you really need to track every individual move of a website visitor?
-If that's the case, Simple Analytics might not be the tool for you.
+Do you need to track every individual move of a website visitor?
+If that's the case, Simple Analytics might not be your tool.

 We are here for companies that want to be part of the future.
 Companies that want to see the big picture while acting in the best interest of their visitors.

-So if you are looking for a solution that is...
+So if you are looking for a solution, that is...

 ...GDPR-compliant 'out of the box'